Effective as of 1 March 2023

 (e) Title in a purchased lot will not pass until Phillips has received the Purchase Price for that lot in cleared funds.
 Phillips is not obliged to release a lot to the buyer until title in the lot has passed and appropriate identification has been provided, and any earlier release does not affect the passing of title or the buyer’s unconditional obligation to pay the Purchase Price.

-(a) Phillips will not release a lot to the buyer until we have received payment of its Purchase Price in full in cleared funds, the buyer has paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to Paragraph 8 (a) below, and the buyer has satisfied such other terms as we in our sole discretion shall require, including completing any anti-money laundering or anti-terrorism financing checks.
-As soon as a buyer has satisfied all of the foregoing conditions, he or she should contact us at +44 (0) 207 318 4081 or +44 (0) 207 318 4082 to arrange for collection of purchased property.
+(a) Phillips will not release a lot to the buyer until we have received payment of its Purchase Price in full in cleared funds, the buyer has paid all outstanding amounts due to Phillips or any of our affiliated companies, including any charges payable pursuant to Paragraph 8 (a) below, and the buyer has satisfied such other terms as we in our sole discretion shall require, including providing information and documentation we require to satisfy our customer due diligence and verification checks for Know Your Customer compliance purposes and completing any anti-money laundering or anti-terrorism financing and sanctions checks.
+As soon as a buyer has satisfied all of the above conditions, he or she should contact us at +44 (0) 207 318 4081 or +44 (0) 207 318 4082 to arrange for collection of purchased property.

 (b) The buyer must arrange for collection of a purchased lot within seven days of the date of the auction.
 After the auction, we will transfer all lots to offsite fine art storage facilities.
 Details will be included in the buyer information packs sent to buyers after the auction.
 Purchased lots are at the buyer’s risk, including the responsibility for insurance, from (i) the date of collection or (ii) seven days after the auction, whichever is the earlier.
 Until risk passes, Phillips will compensate the buyer for any loss or damage to a purchased lot up to a maximum of the Purchase Price paid, subject to our usual exclusions for loss or damage to property.

-(d) Phillips will require presentation of government-issued identification prior to release of a lot to the buyer or the buyer’s authorized representative.
+(d) Phillips will require presentation of government-issued identification prior to release of a lot to the buyer or the buyer’s authorised representative.

 (a) Lots will be held for collection from our offsite storage facilities for thirty (30) days after the auction free of charge.
 Storage charges and property release fees will apply after this 30-day period for any lots which have not been collected.
 Details of the applicable storage charges will be confirmed to buyers in the buyer information pack they will receive after the auction.
 Purchased lots will not be released to the buyer until the Purchase Price and all charges have been paid in full.